-Promising Practices Guide, Human Rights Campaign Foundation, 2012 This guide gives agencies the tools and resources necessary to take these actions to achieve cultural competency in working with LGBT families, both adoptive and foster.
-The guide aims to make changes in order to improve the actual experience of LGBT prospective families and waiting children and youth.
+Promising Practices Guide, Human Rights Campaign Foundation, 2012 This guide gives agencies the tools and resources necessary to take these actions to achieve cultural competency in working with LGBTQ+ families, both adoptive and foster.
+The guide aims to make changes in order to improve the actual experience of LGBTQ+ prospective families and waiting children and youth.

 Engaging LGBT Families - Talking with Experts, AdoptUSKids, 2010 In this 3-part series, three experts share the best tools and practices for child welfare agencies to recruit and retain prospective LGBT foster and adoptive parents.

 All Children - All Families SOGIE Data Collection, The Human Rights Campaign Foundation, 2017 All Children—All Families developed this guide in response to the growing number of questions on the effective, safe and competent collection of SOGIE (sexual orientation, gender identity and gender expression) data that we receive from our participating agencies.
 It is intended for agencies that understand the importance of SOGIE and have done considerable work to create a safe and affirming environment for clients with diverse SOGIE—including implementing policies to protect LGBTQ+ clients from discrimination and conducting regular staff training on LGBTQ+ cultural competency.